Summer Homework & Supply Lists

 We hope your break is off to a great start!
 Summer is an excellent time to play and explore the world around you while also taking time to relax and rejuvenate.
 Keeping reading and math as part of your routine will help reinforce what you learned this past year and prepare you for next year.

-Please contact Michelle Woods with any questions.
+Please contact Lauralee Derksen with any questions.

 Summer Reading